State-specific Information for Online Programs

 410.641 - Clinical & Molecular Diagnostics

 This course covers basic concepts and practical applications of modern laboratory diagnostic techniques.
 Topics include the principles of testing methodology, quality assurance, and the application of molecular methods to the clinical and research laboratory.
-The test methods to be covered include nucleic acid-based methods such as hybridization, amplification, and sequencing; non-nucleic acid methods such as HPLC, GLC, and protein analysis; and technologies such as PFGE, ribotyping, RFLP, and serological testing methodologies.
+The test methods to be covered include nucleic acid-based methods, such as hybridization, amplification, and sequencing; non-nucleic acid methods, such as HPLC, GLC, a protein analysis; and technologies, such as PFGE, ribotyping, RFLP, and serological testing methodologies.
 In addition to the test procedures, students are exposed to aspects of statistics, quality control, regulatory issues, and applications of these methods to the diagnosis and prognosis of human disease.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology.

 410.645 - Biostatistics

 This course introduces statistical concepts and analytical methods as applied to data encountered in biotechnology and biomedical sciences.
 It emphasizes the basic concepts of experimental design, quantitative analysis of data, and statistical inferences.
-Topics include probability theory and distributions; population parameters and their sample estimates; descriptive statistics for central tendency and dispersion; hypothesis testing and confidence intervals for means, variances, and proportions; the chi-square statistic; categorical data analysis; linear correlation and regression model; analysis of variance; and nonparametric methods.
+Topics include probability theory and distributions; population parameters and their sample estimates; descriptive statistics for central tendency and dispersion; hypothesis testing and confidence intervals for means, variances, and proportions; categorical data analysis; linear correlation and regression model; logistic regression; analysis of variance; and nonparametric methods.
 The course provides students a foundation to evaluate information critically to support research objectives and product claims and a better understanding of statistical design of experimental trials for biological products/devices.
-Prerequisites: Basic mathematics (algebra); scientific calculator
+Prerequisites: Basic mathematics (algebra).

 410.648 - Clinical Trial Design and Conduct